Supporting Your Success

 Wellstat Therapeutics Corp.

-Our resident partners bring state of the art technology to our campus.Skip section
+Our resident partners bring state-of-the-art technology to our campus.Skip section

-Our business incubator houses more than 20 firms in its 32,000 square foot building while promoting intellectual and entrepreneurial synergy among students, faculty, and businesses.
+The Montgomery County owned business incubator houses more than 20 firms in its 32,000 square foot building while promoting intellectual and entrepreneurial synergy among students, faculty, and businesses.
 It specifically addresses the needs of start-up technology companies and specializes in stem cell research, healthcare information technology, biotechnology, nanotechnology, and information technology.

 The 145,000 square-foot building represents an $87.9 million investment in STEM education and workforce development.
 Throughout the facility, 700 electronic devices, including Smart Instructor Work Stations, computers, and monitors will support activities in the classrooms and labs.